Route of the Oregon Trail: Nebraska

+The term “Oregon Trail” refers to the historical route that early settlers in the United States used in the 19th century as they moved westward across the country.

 Those emigrants on the eastern side of the Missouri River in Missouri or Iowa used ferries and steamboats (fitted out for ferry duty) to cross into towns in Nebraska.
+It is estimated that as many as 650,000 moved west on the Overland Trails, including the Oregon Trail, from the early 1840s through the end of the Civil War.
 Several towns in Nebraska were used as "jumping off places" with Omaha eventually becoming a favorite after about 1855.
 Fort Kearny (est. 1848) is about 200 mi from the Missouri River, and the trail and its many offshoots nearly all converged close to Fort Kearny as they followed the Platte River west.
 The army-maintained fort was the first chance on the trail to buy emergency supplies, do repairs, get medical aid, or mail a letter.
 Those on the north side of the Platte could usually wade the shallow river if they needed to visit the fort.

 The Platte River and the North Platte River in the future states of Nebraska and Wyoming typically had many channels and islands and were too shallow, crooked, muddy and unpredictable for travel even by canoe.
 The Platte as it pursued its braided paths to the Missouri River was "too thin to plow and too thick to drink".
 While unusable for transport, the Platte River and North Platte River valleys provided an easily passable wagon corridor going almost due west with access to water, grass, buffalo, and buffalo chips for fuel.
 The trails gradually got rougher as it progressed up the North Platte.
 There were trails on both sides of the muddy rivers.
 The Platte was about 1 mi wide and 2 to 60 in deep.
 The water was silty and bad tasting but it could be used if no other water was available.
 Letting it sit in a bucket for an hour or so or stirring in a 1/4 cup of cornmeal allowed most of the silt to settle out.
 Those traveling south of the Platte crossed the South Platte River with its muddy and treacherous crossings using one of about three ferries (in dry years it could sometimes be forded without a ferry) before continuing up the North Platte River valley to Fort Laramie in present-day Wyoming.
 After crossing over the South Platte the travelers encountered Ash Hollow with its steep descent down Windlass Hill.